 Social Action/Justice is a core value in Reform congregations.
-This statement from UAHC drives Temple Har Zion’s Social Action spirit:
+This statement from the URJ drives Temple Har Zion’s Social Action spirit:

 “Reform Jews are committed to social justice.
 Even as Reform Jews embrace ritual, prayer, and ceremony more than ever, we continue to see social justice as the jewel in the Reform Jewish crown.
 Like the prophets, we never forget that God is concerned about the everyday and that the blights of society take precedence over the mysteries of heaven.
 A Reform synagogue that does not alleviate the anguish of the suffering is a contradiction in terms.”

-–Rabbi Eric Yoffie, speech to the UAHC Executive Committee, February 1998 (Union of American Hebrew Congregations)
+–Rabbi Eric Yoffie, speech to the URJ Executive Committee, February 1998 (Union for Reform Judaism)

 Temple Har Zion has a long commitment to helping the larger community.
 From easing the plight of Jews throughout the world to helping the poor and disenfranchised in our midst,

 Over the years this committee has raised funds for Ethiopian Jews through the Million Quarter Project and established the MOSAIC INTERFAITH Out of the Cold Program which won an Irving J. Fain Social Action Award.
 From simple things like collecting milk bags to be converted into sleeping mats for the homeless in Haiti, and pop tabs to help Variety village repair and purchase wheelchairs to more complex projects such as raising awareness of First Nations issues and working with the Canadian Council for Reform Judaism’s National Social Action Committee to bring a resolution to the next Biennial.

 Our Social Action Committee partners with MOSAIC INTERFAITH to offer educational programs and a yearly Peace Meal along with a new series of programs entitled From Abraham 3 Faiths.